 Are you ready to make gravy?
 Let’s go.

 HOW TO MAKE VEGAN MUSHROOM GRAVY

-2.Add the flour mixture to the broth and stir well.
-Keep stirring until it thickens.
-Strain it into the bowl one more time to make sure that any stray pieces of flour that might remain don’t go into the gravy bowl.
+2.Add the flour mixture to the broth and whisk vigourously.
+Keep whisking until it thickens.
+Strain it into the bowl one more time to make sure that any stray pieces of flour that may remain don’t go into the gravy bowl.

 Now pour it into a gravy boat and start smothering those potatoes!